lunajelly/steam-restart-bash-script/README.md

 - if double clicking hurts too much I have `chmod +x` on my local ezcp; use w https://lunajelly.github.io/ezcp/customezcp.html
 - You can drag files into terminal/konsole/console etc and it'll give the absolute path on sensible systems
 - complains but works
-- steam does not like being quit by osascript. fixable but a pain don't bother.
+- steam does not like being quit by osascript. a pain don't bother.
-- this readme is longer than the script. u better b grateful i thought it important enough to write, future me
+- this readme is longer than the script. u better b grateful i thought it important enough to write, future me. cheers to those not me

 ## Contributing